-Plain and Currant Scones are wonderfully paired with Devonshire Double Crème, Lemon Curd and Orange Preserve.
+Third tier featured buttery scones.
+Plain and Currant Scones were paired with Devonshire Double Crème, Lemon Curd and Orange Preserve.
 These babies might seem too simple and almost the opposite of fancy, but they always took a special part in my heart.
-A good scone should be moist, light and airy, and that’s exactly what these scones are.
-Topped with cream and preserve they are a perfect last accord in the symphony of afternoon tea.
+A good scone should be moist, light and airy, and that’s exactly what these scones were.
+Topped with cream and preserve they were a perfect last accord in the symphony of afternoon tea.

-When you feel like you couldn’t possibly have another bite and all the latest rumors are covered, take a minute to walk up the main staircase and onto the second floor where the Bates Hall is located.
+When all the pastries are gone and the latest rumors are covered, take a minute to walk up the main staircase to the second floor where the Bates Hall is located.

 Boston Globe writer Sam Allis described “Bates Hall, the great reading room of the BPL, vast and hushed and illuminated with a profusion of green lampshades like fireflies” as one of Boston’s “secular spots that are sacred”.

 Admire the reading room that reminds a Roman basilica and the numerous people deep in their thoughts not giving as much as a glance when you roam around with camera.